frek666/frek666/README.md

 ### 	:robot: About Me :

-- :telescope: design and code
+- :telescope: "I am inspired by the fact that art is no longer tied to material — it is now at the intersection of idea and technology"

 - :dizzy: Exploring Technical Content Writing.